 We also have two baby Coastal Redwoods Sequoia sempervirens (also known as the California redwood).

 This sole member of its genus was growing around 160 million years ago, and interestingly also grew in Europe until 5 million years ago.

-If you want a gift that will last, consider that these trees can live 1,200 to 2,200 years (yes you read that right!)
-This species includes the tallest living trees reaching up to 115.5 meters (379 ft) in height (without the roots) and up to 8.9 meters (29.2 ft) in diameter.
+If you want a gift that will last, consider that these trees can live 1,200 to 2,200 years (yes you read that right!) .
+Don't let our tiny babies fool you - this species includes the tallest living trees reaching up to 115.5 meters (379 ft) in height (without the roots) and up to 8.9 meters (29.2 ft) in diameter.

 Now that's a serious investment!